Jahans3/Implement.js/README.md

     warn: false,

     // accepts an Interface to extend, the new Interface must also implement the extended Interface
-    // NOTE: extend functionality is not yet complete
     extend: Interface
 }
 ```